Saturday, April 18, 2026

 The relationship between fiscal policy and stock markets is complex but investable:

 When evaluating stocks in this environment, understanding how government policy affects a company’s sector is essential.
-Our stock valuation guide and technical analysis guide provide the tools to translate macro signals into stock-level analysis.
+Our stock valuation guide provides the tools to translate macro signals into stock-level analysis, and the Market Digests five-pillar framework maps fiscal policy signals to actionable portfolio decisions.

 The Business Cycle and Fiscal Policy Timing